Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Background and Applicability of state-of-the-art mutation analysis techniques to space software

 A mutant is said to be killed if at least one test case in the test suite fails when exercising the mutant.
 Mutants that do not lead to the failure of any test case are said to be live.
 Three conditions should hold for a test case to kill a mutant: \emph{reachability} (i.e, the test case should execute the mutated statement), \emph{necessity} (i.e., the test case should reach an incorrect intermediate state after executing the mutated statement), and \emph{sufficiency} (i.e., the final state of the mutated program should differ from that of the original program)~\cite{offutt1997automatically}.

 The mutation score, i.e., the percentage of killed mutants, is a quantitative measure of the quality of a test suite.
-Recent studies have shown that achieving a high mutation score improves significantly the fault detection capability of a test suite ~\cite{papadakis2018mutation}.
+Recent studies have shown that achieving a high mutation score improves significantly the fault detection capability of a test suite ~\cite{papadakis2018mutation}, \JMR{1.6}{ a result which contrasts with that of structural coverage measures~\cite{Chekam:17}.
 However, a very high mutation score (e.g., above 75\%) is required to achieve a higher fault detection rate than the one obtained with other coverage criteria, such as statement and branch coverage~\cite{Chekam:17}.
+In other words, there exists a strong association between a high mutation score and a high fault revelation capability for test suites.}

 The capability of a test case to kill a mutant also depends on the observability of the program state.
-To overcome the limitations due to observability, different strategies to identify killed mutants can be adopted; they are known as strong, weak, firm, and flexible mutation coverage~\cite{ammann2016introduction}.
-For space software, we suggest to rely on strong mutation because it is the only criterion that assesses the actual test suite's fault detection capability; indeed, it relies on a mutation score that reflects the percentage of mutants leading to test failures.
-With the other mutation coverage criteria, a mutant is killed if the state of the mutant after the execution of the mutated statement differs from the one observed with the original code, without any guarantee that either the erroneous values in state variables propagate or the test oracles detect them.
+To overcome the limitations due to observability, different strategies to identify killed mutants can be adopted; they are known as strong, weak, firm, and flexible mutation coverage~\cite{ammann2016introduction}. \JMR{1.11 3.9}{With strong mutation, to kill a mutant, there shall be an observable difference between the outputs of the original and mutated programs.
+With weak mutation, the state (i.e., the valuations of the program variables in scope) of the mutant shall differ from the state of the original program, after the execution of the mutated statement~\cite{Lee1994}.
+With firm mutation, the state of the mutant shall differ from the state of the original program at execution points between the first execution of the mutated statement and the termination of the program~\cite{Woodward88}.
+Flexible mutation coverage consists of checking if the mutated code leads to object corruption~\cite{mateo2012validating}}.
+For space software, we suggest to rely on strong mutation because it is the only criterion that truly assesses the fault detection capability of the test suite; indeed, it relies on a mutation score that reflects the percentage of mutants leading to test failures.
+With the other mutation coverage criteria, a mutant is killed if the state of the mutant after execution of the mutated statement differs from the one observed with the original code, without any guarantee that either the erroneous values in state variables will propagate or the test oracles will detect them.